ctp-eos/ctp-sci/CTP: The Science Used by UFOs.md

 But they *do* exist.
 Therefore, something is wrong with our physics *(more so - YOUR physics - not ours)*.

-CTP’s answer is the **CTP Ontological Framework**, which uniquely positions **Conscious Energy Interaction (C-Energy)** as a causal force in reality—not a byproduct of brain activity, but a **structural force** that interfaces with matter, time, and space.
+CTP’s answer is the **CTP Ontological Framework**, which uniquely positions **Conscious Energy Interaction (C-Energy)** as a causal force in reality—not a byproduct of brain activity, but a **structural force** that interfaces with matter, time, and space - via CTP.

 This model is: